kazijamal/systems-level-programming/README.md

 - command line utility to change file permissions
 - the owner of a file (or root) can change permissions
 - file ownership and group can be changed with the `chown` and `chgrp` command line utilities

-### file tables
-- a list of all files being used by a program while it is running
-- contains basic information like the file's location and size
-- the file table has limited space, which is a power of 2 and commonly 256
-- `getdtablesize()` will return the file table size
-- each file is given an integer index, starting at 0, this is the file descriptor

 ## Monday 11/4/19